KleberDotNet/KleberDotNet/README.md

 - 🎓 Graduated as a Digital Games Technologist in 2022 by Cruzeiro do Sul University
 - ☁️ Specialized in Cloud Computing in 2023 by University of Uberaba
 - 👔 Project Management MBA by Cruzeiro do Sul University

+I don't do social media, but I have a LinkedIn page: linkedin.com/in/kleberdotnet/